 Indeed, even the above-diagramed circle is an approximation in order to raise in the viewer’s mind the notion of this conceptual object we call circle.
 Most non-mathematicians have perfectly workable informal notions of what circles are.
 For the mathematician, the circle may be defined as the set of all points on a plane that are equidistant from a given point (we call that given point the center and that distance the radius).
 As noted above, we can translate this definition in terms of the Pythagorean theorem.

 Back to the mug.
 There’s more to a mug than its being an object of perception.
-Modeling a mug as a three-dimensional object, for instance, is distinct from representing it, say, in a sales catalog: “this is a beautiful object that will improve your day by enhancing your experience of coffee”; or as evidence in a courtroom trial: “this is the weapon with which the defendant allegedly struck the deceased.”
+Modeling a mug as a three-dimensional object, for instance, is distinct from representing it, say, in a sales catalog: “this is a beautiful object that will improve your day and productivity and thus life, etc., by enhancing your experience of coffee”; or as evidence in a courtroom trial: “this is the weapon with which the defendant allegedly struck the deceased.”

 We can represent mugs in ways that are strictly true, but have extremely little to do with mugs.
 Suppose the following true description showed up in a dictionary: